-- transparent; they tend to allow for biases especially where a high share of questions are open, as is the case with the RTR. - Types of businesses considered: DB assumes a standard business case for all countries, whereas SBP surveys a sample of firms typical for the country concerned.
+- Types of businesses considered: DB assumes a standard business case for all countries, whereas SBP surveys a sample of firms typical for the country concerned.
 DB allows a cross country comparison of results.
 SBP's results are country specific. - Regional and sectoral scope: DB generally focuses on a country's capital city, but allows for separate studies of other regions or industry clusters within a country; sectors are not specified.
 SBP considers a country's regions and sectors as they are representative of the country's economic structure. - Estimation of regulatory cost: DB lists cost as listed in official fee schedules.
 SPB estimates the total cost of compliance with regulations at the firm, regional, sectoral, and macro level. - Ability to measure correctly supply of regulatory reforms by the government (DB) and demand for reforms by businesses (SBP): DB measures reforms as they are decreed.
-This should allow for a correct description of a governments reform efforts when communication with the authorities is working.
+This should allow for a correct description of a government's reform efforts when communication with the authorities is working.
 SBP cannot measure supply of reforms, but rather forms a basis for demand of reforms as firms are listing the major hurdles to doing business.
 The adequacy of the demand estimation relies heavily on the quality of data generation. - Effects on government reform agenda: The approaches differ in their effects: whereas the SBP approach due to its country specific nature is not easily open to cross country comparisons, the DB approach is best known for its country rankings.
 On the other hand, the RTR approach allows governments to target regulatory reform in such a way as to relieve firms from the most cumbersome and costly regulators burdens.
-DB is less well suited to yield this result, because the measured business environment reflects laws as they are written rather than their enforcement and effect on businesses "on the ground" (see for this distinction: La Porta et al, 2008, 293).
+DB is less well suited to yield this result, because the measured business environment reflects laws as they are written rather than their enforcement and effect on businesses "on the ground" (see for this distinction: (La Porta et al 2008, 293)).

-3. Case study Rwanda
+3 Case study Rwanda